smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Models/DataObjects/AssetDataObject.md

 - `Name`: [LocalizedStringsModel](..//Common/LocalizedStringsModel.md) - The name of the asset.
 - `Description`: [LocalizedStringsModel](../Common/LocalizedStringsArrayModel.md) - The description of the asset.
-- `ContentType: [ContentTypeEnumDataObject](ContentTypeEnumDataObject.md) - The type of content the asset represents.
+- `ContentType`: [ContentTypeEnumDataObject](ContentTypeEnumDataObject.md) - The type of content the asset represents.
 - `CompositeAssetType`: [CompositeAssetTypeEnumDataObject](CompositeAssetTypeEnumDataObject.md) - The type of composite asset.
 - `AssetCategories`: [AssetCategoryEnumDataObject](AssetCategoryEnumDataObject.md) - The categories the asset belongs to.
 - `FileMetadata`: [FileMetadataDataObject](FileMetadataDataObject.md) - Metadata associated with the file.